useshortcut/api-cookbook/windows-set-up-instructions.md

 #### Installing Python 3

-If you already use a package manager like Homebrew(Mac) install Python 3 with your package manager.
+If you already use a package manager like Chocolatey install Python 3 with your package manager.

 Otherwise, grab the appropriate download for your operating system from the [Python Software Foundation](https://www.python.org/downloads/).

+_Special note for Windows users:_ During installation make sure you tick the "Add Python 3.x to PATH" or 'Add Python to your environment variables' in the Setup window.

 ***
 #### Setting your Environment Variable